Math, Date/Time & utils (hApi unit)

 Reset_String_Array

-procedure clears all elements in a string array by setting them to empty strings.
+Clears all elements in a string array by setting them to empty strings.

 procedure Reset_String_Array(VAR Dest: Array OF String);